KBVantage/5W_isolated-DCDC-converter/README.md

 Because the design is open loop, the output is not regulated through a feedback loop using an optocoupler.
 Instead, the design is optimized around the expected operating range, transformer ratio, switching conditions, and load profile.
-This approach is well-suited to cost-sensitive and space-constrained isolated power supplies where simplicity is a priority [web:3][web:6].
+This approach is well-suited to cost-sensitive and space-constrained isolated power supplies where simplicity is a priority.

 ---

 ## Schematic Snapshot